top of page

 Jan 286 min read

 Dallas is the third largest city in Texas and the ninth largest city in the United States.
 I visited Dallas on my third trip to the state of Texas, after previous trips to the cities of Austin and Houston.
 Most times I've been to Dallas, I've flown into Dallas Fort Worth Airport (DFW).
 From way up in the clouds, it was impossible to tell that I was about to land at the second largest airport in the U.S., by land mass.
-Be forewarned, DFW is so big that you can fit the enti
+Be forewarned, DFW is so big that you can fit the entir

 The Anonymous Hungry Hippopotamus